racklinc/Raise-of-the-Action-Hero/README.md

-# Raise of the Action Hero
+# Rise of the Action Hero
 ### Keybind more, click less.
 Make WoW more like an action RPG.

 Automate away holding down right click, intelligently lock or unlock mouselook, and use smartbuttons that understand the context of many interactions.